 Girls talk and Mr. Brown Listens while looking into each girl's eyes.

 Mr. Brown, "Probably not going to happen again?"

 Both girls emphatically shake their heads no, and say, "No, Mr. Brown."

 Mr. Brown, "Okay go to recess."

-Obviously not every problem solving conversation will be that short or have students that are so motivated and have the knowledge and social skills to succeed.
+Obviously, not every problem solving conversation will be that short, or have students that are so motivated and have the knowledge and social skills to succeed.
 Some conversations may go on for days, weeks, or months.
-There may be misinformation given, agendas hidden for weeks, interventions begun that become unsuccessful due to lack of skill and or motivation.
+There may be misinformation given, agendas hidden for weeks, interventions begun that become unsuccessful, due to lack of skill and or motivation.
 There may times when a student is so uncooperative that we feel we must resort to imposing logical consequences or even punishment.

-While those interventions may be necessary we should remember that extrinsic interventions seldom lead to permanent positive changes in behavior and self-discipline.
-Therefore it is imperative that we keep the conversation going to support the development of knowledge, skill, and motivation for lasting change.
+While those interventions may be necessary we should remember extrinsic interventions seldom lead to permanent positive changes in behavior and self-discipline.
+Therefore it is imperative we keep the conversation going to support the development of knowledge, skill, and motivation for lasting change.

 Body language can help or hinder the communication.
 Sit at eye level, make eye contact (if appropriate) lean forward, use open body language, smile, use good tonality, touch (if appropriate), nod and bob.

 The amount of time you are willing to spend with the student is a statement of your interest and concern.
 Interactions that are effective during this stage are open-ended questions, reflective-listening, and closed-ended questions that probe for deeper understanding without building barriers.

 - What behavioral theory correlates to the causes?